-For a couple years now we’ve heard that being a Walt Disney World Annual Passholder would save us money, so this past year, we finally took the leap.
-Mind you, we hear this sentiment about the Disney Vacation Club (DVC) as well and have yet to figure out the math.
-An annual pass though is a little easier to break down and understand, but one of the most surprising things from having this extra tool in our arsenal of Disney tricks was how much it changed our vacation style, and not in a way we would have guessed.
+For a couple years now we’ve heard that being a Walt Disney World Annual Passholder would save us money.
+So, this past year, we finally took the leap.
+Mind you, we hear this sentiment about the Disney Vacation Club (DVC) as well and have yet to figure out that math.
+An annual pass though is a little easier to break down and understand, but one of the most surprising things from having this extra tool in our arsenal of Disney tricks was how much it changed our vacations.
+And not in a way we would have guessed.

-When thinking about a Disney Annual Pass realize that you are just paying to get into a theme park for one year.
-Since it may be out of state for most of you, you would have to factor in things like transportation and number of family members to see if financially an AP would work for you.
-We’ll be sharing a post on the cost breakdown and whether or not its a good deal later.
+When thinking about a Disney season pass realize that you are just paying to get into a theme park for one year.
+Since it may be out of state for most of you, you would have to factor in things like transportation and number of family members.
+All of these variables go into if financially a Disney annual pass would work for you.
+Is a Disney Annual Pass worth it for you and your family?
+Even if the money makes sense, check out all the things that changed as a result of being a Disney Passholder.

-What we learned most from this year from being an annual passholder was that it ended up not really being about the money or making it “worth it” at all, and we are speaking from a place of strict budgeting here.
+What we learned most from this year of being an annual passholder was that it ended up not really being about the money.
+Or making it “worth it” at all!
+And we are speaking from a place of strict budgeting here.
 Instead, it became about how different our Disney Vacations are when we have this pass.
-Mind you we won’t have one every year so it was great to see the differences between the AP life and the regular Disney Vacationer life.
+Mind you we won’t have and Disney season pass every year so it was great to see the differences between the Disney annual passholder life and the regular Disney Vacationer life.

 1. Since you can now go to any park you like, whenever you like throughout the year the urgency, importance and frantic feelings go away.